RaulPPelaez/UAMMD/docs/Interactor/Electrostatics.rst

   f(\vec{\fpos})= \oper{S}(\vec{\fpos})\vec{Q} = \sum_iQ_i\delta_a(||\vec{\fpos}-\vec{\ppos}_i||).

 Let us denote with the vector containing all charges as :math:`\vec{Q} = \{Q_1,\dots,Q_N\}`.
-We will use the spreading operator, :math;`\oper{S}`, (see :ref:`IBM`) to transform the particles charges to a smooth charge density field.
+We will use the spreading operator, :math:`\oper{S}`, (see :ref:`IBM`) to transform the particles charges to a smooth charge density field.
 We use the Gaussian kernel,

 .. math::